danbz/aesthetic-programming/source/bibliography.md

 - “Reference splice().” p5.js. <https://p5js.org/reference/#/p5/splice>.
 - “Reference Transform,” p5.js. <https://p5js.org/reference/#group-Transform>.
 - “Request A GIPHY API Key.”
 GIPHY Support. <https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key>.
 - Robinson, Derek.
 “Function.”
 In *Software Studies*.
 Edited by Matthew Fuller, 101–109.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - ———.
 “Variables.”
 In *Software Studies*.
 Edited by Matthew Fuller, 260–266.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - Rushkoff, Douglas. *Program or Be Programmed: Ten Commandments for a Digital Age*.
 New York: OR books, 2010.
 - Risam, Roopika. *The Poetry of Executable Code*.
 Last updated April 5, 2015. <http://jacket2.org/commentary/poetry-executable-code>.
 - Rouvroy, Antoinette.
 “Algorithmic Governmentalities and the End(s) of Critique.”
 The Institute for Network Cultures.
 Lecture.
 (October 2013).
 - ———.
 “Technology, Virtuality and Utopia: Governmentality in an Age of Autonomic Computing.”
 In *Autonomic Computing and Transformations of Human Agency*.
 Edited by Mireille Hildebrandt and Antoinette Rouvroy.
 London, UK: Routledge, 2011.
 - Sack, Warren. *The Software Arts*.
-Cambridge, MA: MIT Press, 2019.
+Cambridge, MA: The MIT Press, 2019.
 - Samuel, Arthur L. “Some studies in machine learning using the game of checkers.” *IBM Journal of research and development* 3, no.3 (July 1959).
 - Saragih, Jason M., Simon Lucey, and Jeffrey F. Cohn.
 “Face Alignment Through Subspace Constrained Mean-shifts.”
 Presented at the IEEE 12th International Conference on Computer Vision.
 Kyoto, JP: 2009.
 - Schneider, Karin, and Begum Yasar, eds., *Situational Diagram*.
 New York, NY: Dominique Lévy, 2016.